RayPS/Spring-Visualizer/README.md

 I don't know how to disable bounce scrolling for **WKWebView** in macOS, `WKWebView.scrollView` is [documented](https://developer.apple.com/reference/webkit/wkwebview) but not found in Cocoa.

-If you got any idea, please send pull request or open an [issues](https://github.com/RayPS/Spring-Visualizer/issues) to let me know!
+If you have any idea, please send pull requests or open an [issue](https://github.com/RayPS/Spring-Visualizer/issues) to let me know!

 # Conclusions

-Everytime i show my Framer prototypes to my friends they never relize that was a prototype, even i told them that was just a prototype they still don't believe.
-It works smoothly just like a real App.
-In a certain sense prototypes is now productions, we have `Utils.domLoadDataSync` to access any APIs, for example here is a very simple [Dribbble Client](http://share.framerjs.com/2a7rusw6qg4u/) i made in Framer.
+Every time I showed my Framer prototypes to my friends they never realized that was a prototype.
+Even after I told them that was just a prototype they still didn't believe.
+It runs smoothly just like a real App.
+In a certain sense prototypes are now productions.
+We have `Utils.domLoadDataSync` to access any APIs, for example here is a very simple [Dribbble Client](http://share.framerjs.com/2a7rusw6qg4u/) I made in Framer.
 Thanks to Webkit!

 Hey designers, go make your ideas come true! :)